-“Third Pillar of Health has released its latest whitepaper, entitled ‘Sleep and fatigue in UK working populations’.
-We have used responses from over 5,700 participants in our popular sleep health self-assessment – run with workers from over 35 companies, which helps organisations understand the extent, impact and causes of tiredness and fatigue in different worker groups and provides individuals with immediate feedback via a personalised report helping them understand how to improve their sleep and personal energy.
+“Third Pillar of Health released a whitepaper, entitled ‘Sleep and fatigue in UK working populations’, at the back end of 2020.
+We used responses from over 5,700 participants in our popular sleep health self-assessment – run with workers from over 35 companies, which helps organisations understand the extent, impact and causes of tiredness and fatigue in different worker groups and provides individuals with immediate feedback via a personalised report helping them understand how to improve their sleep and personal energy.

 “We know from data collected across the developed world, that the quantity and quality of sleep has declined steadily in recent years, but our whitepaper lays bare the state of sleep and fatigue in UK workers and how much this is costing UK businesses.
 Some of the key findings include:

 - Average sleep prior to work is just six hours 20 minutes, well below the minimum recommended seven hours;

 - 66% of workers sleep less than seven hours before work;

 - 81% of UK workers do not feel as though they achieve enough sleep with work and personal worries common contributing factors, as well as not having enough time and shift schedules;